-Our Ride Retrospectives special feature is all about honoring past attractions throughout Six Flags over Texas' illustrious half-century history.
-If you have photos, videos, information, or even suggestions about previous park attractions, we'd appreciate you submitting them so that they can be showcased here in current or future articles.
+Our exclusive Ride Retrospectives showcase past attractions throughout Six Flags over Texas’ illustrious half-century history.
+If you have photos, videos, information, or suggestions about previous park attractions, please submit them for consideration.

 Astrolift